 Get the free download for the Christmas Night Skies Sticker Sheet in my Free Library!
 And for the FULL glitter effect, I’ll post a video to my FB page and IG- these are so pretty in person!

 Tips for Using Silhouette Studios Printable Glitter Sticker Paper

 First, sourcing the Silhouette Glitter Sheets.

-This paper is not available on Amazon at this time in the white, I found it at my local Michael’s along with an iridescent sticker paper that I’m super excited to try.
+This paper is not available on Amazon at this time in white; I found it at my local Michael’s, along with an iridescent sticker paper that I’m super excited to try.

 The printable sticker paper has triangular registration marks in each corner that are matte white.
 They essentially create a box that is 7.5” w x 9.5” h.

 This works easily for Cricut desktop users as you can position your design on the mat where you’d like it to be.

 For Design Space Mobile users you can’t move the image around on the mat preview page.